 What we like: Excellent all-around design for active use.

 What we don’t: Limited insulation and low ankle height.

-Salomon’s Quest Winter takes our favorite hiking boot—the uber-popular Quest 4D—and gives it a thorough cold-weather treatment.
+Salomon’s Quest Winter takes one of our favorite hiking boots—the uber-popular Quest 4D—and gives it a thorough cold-weather treatment.
 To increase the boot’s protection from snow, the Quest has a water-resistant leather and nylon upper, and an insulated Gore-Tex lining provides both warmth and waterproofing without adding a ton of weight.
 Importantly, Salomon retained the Quest 4D’s excellent lacing system that has a secure fit and feel.
 All told, it’s a great pick for long winter walks, hikes, and snowshoeing.